Sparkles-Sparks/rocky-shop-system/INSTALLATION.md

 # Add user to docker group and logout/login
 sudo usermod -aG docker $USER
 # Then logout and login again

+# OR use sudo for this session
+sudo docker compose build
+sudo docker compose up -d

+# OR activate docker group for current session
+newgrp docker
 ```

 1. **Port Already in Use**